Food Tank: Advocacy

 Food Tank convened an official listening session in the lead-up to the White House Conference on Hunger, Nutrition and Health in 2022.
-The session explored the theme "Dismantling Silos to Strengthen Nutrition and Food Security Research" and key takeaways were compiled into a formal report for the White House’s consideration as they develop a strategy to end hunger, increase healthy eating and physical activity, and eliminate disparities.
+The session explored the theme "Dismantling Silos to Strengthen Nutrition and Food Security Research" and key takeaways were compiled into a formal report for the White House's consideration as they develop a strategy to end hunger, increase healthy eating and physical activity, and eliminate disparities.

 Food Tank joined a coalition of non-governmental organizations and institutions including the Harvard Law School Food Law and Policy Clinic, WeightWatchers International Inc., Grubhub and the Natural Resources Defense Council to help build bipartisan support for the Food Donation Improvement Act, which was signed into law in January 2023.
 Food Tank's efforts included convening an event on Capitol Hill in partnership with WW, Bread for the World, the Harvard Law School Food Law and Policy Clinic (FLPC), and The Healthy Living Coalition where lawmakers, policy experts, and advocates fighting food waste called on Congress to pass the legislation.

 Publications

 The organization's website is a publishing platform for news about the food industry and system, and it also provides research and analysis with the goal of building a science-based foundation for changing the food system.
 Topics covered include sustainable agriculture, climate change, food waste, urban agriculture, and policy and organizing.

 In 2014, Food Tank partnered with the James Beard Foundation to publish an annual "Good Food Org Guide," a comprehensive directory of nonprofit organizations that are working toward a better food system.

-Danielle Nierenberg writes a Forbes column around sustainable agriculture and food issues, which has covered topics like agroecology, food waste, and the U.N.
-Climate Conference.

 Podcast

-In 2018, Food Tank launched an original podcast, "Food Talk with Dani Nierenberg," on which Nierenberg invites chefs, experts, and activists to outline their ideal food system—and how their projects are making a better food system more attainable.
+In 2018, Food Tank launched an original podcast, Food Talk with Dani Nierenberg, on which Nierenberg invites chefs, experts, and activists to outline their ideal food system and how their projects are making a better food system more attainable.

-Working Groups

-Food Tank built a working group of Chief Sustainability Officers representing more than 150 food businesses that convenes monthly to discuss trends and case studies, learn from guest speakers, network, and harness coalition opportunities.

-Food Tank's peer network of academic faculty and department directors meets bi-monthly and represents disciplines around food and environmental studies as well as nursing and medicine, marketing, nutrition, anthropology, labor, and religious studies.
-The institutions represented include land grant, liberal arts, HBCUs and Tribal Colleges, and community colleges.

-Food Tank also convenes the Refresh Working Group, which brings together food, agriculture, and technology experts from across the United States to ensure the positive application and responsible use of emerging technologies and data across these sectors.
-The group’s goal is to ensure robust and healthy agriculture and food marketplaces where innovation thrives and where small and big players alike can drive positive improvements throughout the global food system.